BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-daemon-http-rpc-api.md

 # **BLOCd Daemon HTTP RPC API**

-[BLOCd](BLOCd-Overview.md) daemon provides a HTTP RPC API, used to receive informations from the blockchain allowing it to be controlled locally or remotely which makes it useful for integration with other software or in larger payment systems.
+[BLOCd](BLOCd-Overview.md) daemon provides a **HTTP RPC API**, used to receive informations from the blockchain allowing it to be controlled locally or remotely which makes it useful for integration with other software or in larger payment systems.
 Various commands are made available by the API described on [this page](https://bloc-developer.com/api_BLOCd/http).

 ## **BLOC-DEVELOPER**